ameerhamza0334/todo-node-app/README.md

 # 3 Layer architecture
 The idea is to use the principle of separation of concerns to move the business logic away from the node.js API Routes.
 It’s just a collection of classes with clear purposes, following the SOLID principles applied to node.js.

+# How to Run
+- npm i
+- npm start

+To run tests type "npm test"